Europe – A posh chic fashion metro-pole

 Dan, the blogger at The Pretty Cute is an Italian style blogger in her early 50s.
 I love her confident Italian take on turning fashion into style while looking so classic, timeless Italian.
 Her style could have been the blueprint for the outfits in the 1987 romantic movie Moonstruck with Cher playing the main role.
 Well, Dan even beats Cher in cuteness. 😉 Don’t you think so?

-As I lived in Germany for more than 38 years, I still have an interest in the latest in German fashion.
+As you may know, I lived in Germany for more than 38 years.
+I still have an interest in the latest in German fashion.
 Thus, I have bookmarked a couple of Ü30 – as the 40+ bloggers are called over there – German fashion and style blogs.
 The spectrum of what German 40+ bloggers wear is very wide.
 It seems that there is no such thing like a typical German look.
 No, the dirndl is just in the Alpine region.
 Thus, it is shared among the Bavarian, Austrian, and Italian.
 However, even then, you can tell which region a dirndl comes from.
-Again the reason for the diversity can be pin-pointed to politics.
-Germany had been split into many states often in its history.
+Again, the reason for the diversity can be pin-pointed to politics.
+Germany had been split into many states very often in its history.

 Here I want to introduce you to Chrissie at Die Edelfabrik (the noble factory).
 She has great, unexpected color combinations (see above) that feel so right!
 She is also a master of mixing prints and/or patterns in such a way that her outfits look like she is wearing a dress (see collage at the top of this post).
 However, she did style the look from separates!
 Just amazing!